 In addition to promoting products and services, it is also expected to have an effect on corporate branding and improving image.
 However, due to its broad appeal, it is difficult to quantitatively grasp the effects.

-For example, even if the viewer rating is high, it is not clear whether the viewer actually saw the advertisement.
-Also, the impression of the advertisement may lead to purchasing behavior with a time lag, so the effect may not be captured by short-term measurement.
+For example, even if viewership ratings are high, it doesn't necessarily mean that viewers actually saw the advertisement.
+Also, the impression left by an advertisement can influence purchasing behavior with a time lag, so short-term measurements may not fully capture its effectiveness.

 Mass advertising effectiveness measurement indicators